GenesisFR/HowToBecomeGoodAtShooters/README.md

 - elites fire in 3-round bursts with the sniper turret when stationary
 - dealing enough damage to its legs staggers it and prevents it from firing (or at least delays its next shot)
 - shooting its butt bypasses its armor plating
-- when destroyed, creates an EMP explosion, disrupting agents in close range for 9s and everything else in medium range for at least 12s (TODO: check if the EMP range is bigger on elites and enemy disrupt duration)
+- when destroyed, creates an EMP explosion, disrupting agents in close range for 9s and everything else in medium-range for at least 12s (TODO: check if the EMP range is bigger on elites and enemy disrupt duration)
 - you can rotate around it while aggro'ed to make it stop moving/shooting

 ### Builds
 - definition: a set of items supporting a specific playstyle or solving a problem
 - you have to define what you're trying to go for (DPS, tank, crowd control, healing, etc), for which group scaling and for which difficulty
-- from there, you have to look at the weapons, brands, talents and attributes that could synergize with what you're going for (ex: AR/Ceska/Obliterate/CHC/CHD for DPS, Alps/Safeguard/repair skills for healer, etc)
+- from there, you have to look at the weapons, brands, talents and attributes that could synergize with what you're going for (ex: AR/Ceska/Obliterate/CHC/CHD for a DPS, Alps/Safeguard/repair skills for a healer, etc)
 - look in your stash, craft, buy or farm the necessary pieces to make a first version of the build (ideally with the right talents and attributes), recalibrate if necessary
 - test it in the desired situation and see if it works
 - if it doesn't, make some adjustments and try it again